Section 69 of the Constitution Act, 1867: Purpose and interpretation

-Section 69 of the Act created the Legislature of Ontario as a unicameral legislature, consisting of the elected Legislative Assembly and the appointed Lieutenant Governor of Ontario, the representative of the Crown.
-The Assembly originally had 82 seats, the same as the new federal House of Commons.
-The Legislative Assembly also used the same electoral map as the House of Commons, set out in the First Schedule of the Act.
+Accordingly, the Legislature of Ontario created by section 69 of the Act resembled the pre-Confederation legislatures, but with one significant difference: it was unicameral, consisting of the elected Legislative Assembly and the appointed Lieutenant Governor of Ontario, the representative of the Crown.
+The Assembly originally had 82 seats, the same as would be used the new federal House of Commons.
+The Legislative Assembly would also use the same electoral map as would be used in the House of Commons.